 If the committee does not approve your advancement to candidacy, consult with your advisor on necessary revisions to your prospectus.
 The expectation that you will advance to candidacy by the end of your 12th quarter does not change.

-As you research and write your dissertation, you may find it necessary to drop or add members, change the Certifying Members, or waive the final oral requirement.
-Check with the Graduate Advisor for the paperwork to do this.
+If you need to drop or add committee members after you have passed your oral, check with the Graduate Office for the paperwork to do this.
 For rules governing the final completion and deposit of your dissertation, please see the appropriate website of the Graduate Division.

-Final oral exams for completed dissertations take place only in the circumstances described in section IX below or whenever the committee requires it.

 VIII.
 Funding

 Graduate funding is determined in the first place by commitments that incoming students receive in their offer letters from the Vice Chair of Graduate Studies.
-These commitments require continuing good performance in the program on the part of recipient students in order to retain their financial guarantees and (for students who entered in fall 2012 and later) that you remain on time to degree.
+These commitments are contingent upon good performance in the program and remaining on time to degree.

 For students who did not receive an initial departmental commitment or for other students in the period after those commitments are fulfilled or lapse, some department funding decisions are based on a ranking of all graduate students determined by the TA/Funding algorithm.
 Please see the Appendix for details about the algorithm.